 Get him in the shade.
 Have someone fetch a rectal thermometer and check his temperature.
-If his temperature is over 105 notify the vet you are on the way as organ damage will begin to occur.
+Normal temp for dogs is 101.5 so if his temperature is over 105 have someone notify the vet you are on the way as organ damage will begin to occur.
 If it is below 105, use your best judgment depending on his symptoms.
-The goal is to drop his temperature to 103 F. Normal temperature for dogs is 101.5.
-If his temperature is under 105 and he is responding to you, move him out of the sun, hose him gently, give him frequent small amounts of ice water but don't let him gulp.
+The goal is to quickly drop his temperature down to 103 F. If his temperature is under 105 and he is responding to you, move him out of the sun, hose him gently, give him frequent small amounts of ice water but don't let him gulp.

 Do NOT leave a wet towel over him, it will slow the cooling process.
 If possible, set up a fan to help dissipate body heat.

 Monitor his temperature, his awareness of you, and his breathing.
 If it any point, he seems to be going into shock, call the vet and get moving!